allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/200-single-region/_index.en.md

 ```

 1. Check if the response comes back from `EXTERNAL-IP` of the created service object.
-Please note that it may take 2 minutes to create an ELB.

 ```
 kubectl describe service hello-py | grep Ingress